Why a bit of sunshine could brighten the bottom line for businesses

 He was asked to write a column for the Evening News in Edinburgh about the lift enjoyed by local businesses during a spell of warm and dry summer weather.
-Holyrood Partnership helped him come up with this:
+Holyrood PR helped him come up with this:

 We normally don’t have much luck with our Scottish weather.

 But finally we do seem – after what feels to have been several years of gloomy summers – to have the summertime we’ve all be longing for.

 Let’s be honest, we all love a bit of sunshine.
 But what the tempting glimpses of summer of late have shown us is that sunny days are also very good for local businesses.
 And that’s something we all should be happy about.

 In simple terms, as soon as the sun comes out, it tempts many of us to go outside.

 From trips to Portobello beach, to coastal runs to Gullane and North Berwick to garden barbeques, there’s nothing like a spot of sunshine to help us all enjoy the tourist destinations right under our noses.

 That’s a great boost for the many businesses in Edinburgh and the Lothians, most of them small or sole traders, who have continued to trade successfully despite combination of the economic downturn and the awful summer weather that has blighted Scotland over the past few years.

 An upturn in business means more supplies are ordered from other local businesses, more staff get hired, or part-time staff work more hours , allowing them to spend more in the local economy – and so the circle of benefits continues.